Skip to content

 1 HardDelete

-The CSV includes columns like these:
+The performed-by CSV includes columns like these:

 Time,Operation,Actor,Workload,RecordType,ObjectId,MailboxOwnerUPN,MailboxGuid,ClientIP,UserAgent,LogonType,ResultStatus,Parameters,RawAuditData